sbalnojan/meltano-tutorial/README.md

 ``./batect melt``

 to do a quick start, run:
-- cd my_project
+- meltano init .
-- rm my-meltano-project/meltano.yml
+- cp ../new_project/meltano.yml meltano.yml
-- cp new_project/meltano.yml my-meltano-project/meltano.yml
+- cp ../new_project/.env .env
-- cp new_project/.env my-meltano-project/.env
+- meltano install

 and edit the .env file.
+Then you can do the invoke & run steps right away!

 ## Part 1: ##
 https://docs.meltano.com/getting-started/part1